sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 <!-- omit in toc -->
 #### CLI Enhancements

-The SONiC Package Manager is another executable utility available in base SONiC OS called *sonic-package-manager-manager* or abbreviated to *spm*.
+The SONiC Package Manager is another executable utility available in base SONiC OS called *sonic-package-manager* or abbreviated to *spm*.
 The command line interfaces are given bellow:

 <!-- omit in toc -->
 #### CLI

 ```
-admin@sonic:~$ sonic-package-manager-manager
+admin@sonic:~$ sonic-package-manager
 Usage: sonic-package-manager [OPTIONS] COMMAND [ARGS]...

   CLI to manage SONiC application packages